 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-Several general principles are important for effective management of IP rights in the West Bank and Gaza.
+Several general principles are important for effective management of Intellectual Property (IP) rights in the West Bank and Gaza.
 First, it is important to have an overall strategy to protect your IP.
 Second, IP may be protected differently in the West Bank and Gaza than in the United States.
 Third, rights must be registered and enforced in the West Bank and Gaza under local laws.
 For example, your U.S. trademark and patent registrations will not protect you in the West Bank and Gaza.
 There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
 Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
 However, most countries do offer copyright protection to foreign works in accordance with international agreements.

 Patents are generally granted based on a first-to-file (or first-to-invent, depending on the country basis).
 Similarly, registering trademarks is based on a first-to-file (or first-to-use, depending on the country), so you should consider how to obtain patent and trademark protection before introducing your products or services to the West Bank and Gaza market.
 It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government cannot enforce rights for private individuals in West Bank and Gaza.
 It is the responsibility of the rights’ holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
 Companies may wish to seek advice from local attorneys or IP consultants who are experts in Palestinian laws.
 The U.S. Commercial Service in Jerusalem can provide a list of local lawyers upon request.